dayisi/MV-VLM/README.md

 # MV-VLM
-This is the implementation for the screen time project using a multi-view vision language model https://arxiv.org/abs/2410.01966
+This is the implementation for ["Screen Detection from Egocentric Image Streams Leveraging Multi-View Vision Language Model"](https://arxiv.org/abs/2410.01966).

 You need to download the [Llama-2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).